holderl5/service-monitor/README.md

 # Overview
 Cloudflare worker to monitor and alert for downtime on a list of services.
-This worker is authored in rust and uses https://github.com/cloudflare/workers-rs for the runtime.
+This worker is authored in rust and uses https://github.com/cloudflare/workers-rs (hello world template) for the runtime.
 Configuration is via a JSON object that goes in your worker's environment.
-The repository was created with the workers-rs hello-world template.

 # Background
 [Background info](https://www.simulakrum.com/monitoring-services-with-cloudflare-and-rust.html)